 You need powerful tools to proactively build and foster meaningful relationships.
 We believe every aspect of your office makes a difference in how you communicate with your constituency.
 It's about more than informing the people in your district; it's about helping them feel represented.

 First time making a survey?
 We can help with that.

 3. Tagging, Tagging, and Tagging

-Your constituents often tell you their stories and why they care about an issue when they call or write to you.
-Take advantage.
-Every letter, every call, every drop-in, is an opportunity to mark, in your Fireside account, who they are and what they care about.
-Many of us have heard “This is Dr. Smith, and I care about my local ice cream shop making chocolate ice cream.
-I think H.R.
-1234 prevents that.”
-We’ve learned this constituent is a doctor, cares about the local small business, and loves chocolate ice cream.
-Tagging this information not only enables you to send powerful 499s, but it helps paint a picture of the constituents in your district and what issues are important to them.
+Lots of staffers have heard “This is Dr. Smith, and I care about my local ice cream shop making chocolate ice cream.
+I think XYZ bill prevents that.”
+This constituent clearly is a doctor, cares about the local small business, and loves chocolate ice cream.
+Tagging this information not only enables you to send powerful 499s, but it helps paint a picture of the constituents in the district and what issues are important to them.

 Not sure how to tag?
 We’ve got you covered.

 Since blackout prevents offices from sending mass communication, why not send what you can?
 With a robust 499 program, you can reach large parts of your constituency simply by using the audience tool and bulk-mail builder.

 But knowing who to contact requires a strategy.
 If you follow the three previous tips — events, surveys, and tagging — it will be a breeze to connect with those who are both engaged and not active in your district.